Introduction to the Insurance Industry

-In America alone, the insurance business employed about 2.4 million people in 2013.
-Gross life insurance premiums in the U.S. totaled $755.5 billion during 2012, per the National Association of Insurance Commissioners (NAIC), while property and casualty premiums totaled $515.1 billion (up substantially from $445.0 billion the previous year.)
+In America alone, the insurance business employed about 2.4 million people in 2014.
+Gross life insurance premiums in the U.S. totaled $728.9 billion during 2013 (a small decline), per the National Association of Insurance Commissioners (NAIC), while property and casualty premiums totaled $542.9 billion (up substantially from $515.1 billion the previous year.)
 A large number of companies underwrite insurance in America, but the industry is dominated by a handful of major players.

 Premiums on a per capita basis remain very low in much of the world, pointing to excellent long-term opportunity for expansion of sales of insurance products of all types, including annuities.
-It would be hard to overstate the importance of emerging nations, especially China, India, Brazil and Indonesia, to the future growth of the insurance industry.
-Total premiums in South and East Asia (including China) were only $369 billion in 2012.
-Much of the world is still clearly a fertile field for expansion of companies that are willing and able to invest time and money in emerging markets.
+It would be hard to overstate the importance of developing nations, such as China, India, Brazil and Indonesia, to the future growth of the insurance industry.
+Much of the world is still clearly a fertile field for expansion of insurance companies that are willing and able to invest time and money in emerging markets.
 The insurance markets in these areas will be boosted by a combination of rising household incomes; increasing education and financial sophistication among consumers; extending life spans; and a tradition of families relying on personal savings and initiative rather than government social programs to provide for retirement funds and health care.

 Massive amounts of insurance company earnings come from the sale of annuities and other retirement and investment products, along with profits (or losses) that insurance underwriters earn on the investment of their own assets and reserves.
-A recovery in stock and bond markets that began in the spring of 2009 and ran through late 2013 provided a boost to the investment earnings of the insurance industry.
-Insurance firms have been raising rates over the mid-term, and they will point to major losses from events such as recent earthquakes, hurricane Sandy in the U.S. and the nuclear disaster in Japan as justification.
+A recovery in stock and bond markets that began in 2009 and ran through late 2014 provided a boost to the investment earnings of the insurance industry.
+Insurance firms have been raising rates over the mid-term, and they will point to major losses from events such as recent earthquakes, hurricane Sandy in the U.S. and the nuclear disaster in Japan as justification for these rate hikes.

 In America, insurance is unique in the financial services field because, unlike banking and investments which are regulated largely (although not entirely) by federal agencies, insurance is regulated primarily at the state level.
 This means that insurance firms must deal with up to 50 different sets of state regulations and 50 different state regulatory agencies.
 At the same time, they must develop dozens of different premium rate structures that appropriately reflect the costs of meeting local risks and fulfilling state requirements.
 As a result, few insurance underwriters offer all of their insurance products in all 50 states; many do business only in a limited number of states.
 It is a regulatory and administrative nightmare that limits consumer choices and drives up overall insurance costs.